-On your first visit to myORTHODONTIST Vancouver, your orthodontist ask you to complete medical and dental history forms.
+On your first visit to Greater Vancouver Orthodontics, your orthodontist ask you to complete medical and dental history forms.
 You can find out about what we need to know, and why we need to know it, here!

 The medical and dental history forms you will fill out during your first appointment at our practice are part of the registration process.
 They'll include questions about your lifestyle (such as whether or not you smoke, or if you play impact sports) and also your personal and family medical history.

 This information, in combination with what we learn about your oral health during your initial examination, will serve to guide us as we develop an appropriate and effective treatment plan for you.

 What information should I include on the medical and dental history forms?

 You should include everything you know about your present and past state of health, any medications you're taking, and any diseases or disorders you have, and your dental or orthodontic treatment background.